PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/oa_pub.md

 ## Other

-- All non-embargoed doctoral thesis will be published on [ERA](https://era.ed.ac.uk/handle/1842/154)
+- All non-embargoed doctoral theses will be published on [ERA](https://era.ed.ac.uk/handle/1842/154)

 ---